 One girl asks who she should talk to about her brother, who bullies her.
 I send her back inside to see the youth leader.
 “Don’t stop reporting him until he stops.”

 A not so shy boy drops his jeans and asks me to sign the underwear on his butt that his girlfriend bought him.
 Soon there’s a line.
-I don’t mind that we aren’t getting paid for the autographs.
+I barely mind that we are not getting paid for the autographs.
 I sign with the message, ‘Praise the gays.’
 They say their girlfriends make them be nice to everyone.

 “Are they being nice to you?”
 I ask them.